AkhterRasool/EPAM/Learning/Java Class Loading.md

 It has the following components:

 ### 2.3.1 Interpreter: ###
 Executes source program line by line.
-Not recommended for repitition.
+Not recommended for repeated execution of methods.

 ### 2.3.2 JIT Compiler: ###
 It generates intermediate code, optimizes it and produces machine code.

 ### 2.3.3 Garbage Collector, Security Manager: ###
-**Garbage Collector (GC)** collect unreferenced objects from heap memory whereas security manager manages security.
+**Garbage Collector (GC)** collects unreferenced objects from heap memory whereas **Security Manager** manages security.

 ## 2.4 Java Native Interface (JNI): ##